( about - config - maintenance - irc - message boards - hardware - software - contact )

 It has developed quite a bit since then, but the core remains the same.

 I decided early on to target 16-bit CPUs, which in my case means the Intel 286 and compatibles.
-It should run on anything from an IBM XT upwards, though I would not recommend running it without enough RAM to copy the site itself to a RAM disk.
-If nothing else, to save your precious floppy drive from wear and tear.
+Save for the DesqVIEW multitasker, it should run on anything from an IBM XT upwards.
+I would not recommend running it without enough RAM to copy the site itself to a RAM disk, though - if for no other reason than to save your precious floppy drive from wear and tear.

 I'll try to detail the project as best I can here - but be aware that the below may (will) be an approximation at any given time.
-The hardware is old, largely untested over longer periods of time or under any kind of load, and components will be replaced as need arises.
+The hardware is old, largely untested over longer periods of time or under any kind of load (but see this nugget), and components will be replaced as need arises.
 This page is unlikely to keep pace, but I'll try to update it whenever I've made significant changes.

 The configuration